Olympus E-M5 II vs E-P5

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the E-P5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-M5 II and the E-P5 have been discontinued, but can regularly be found used on eBay.
+Both the E-M5 II and the E-P5 have been discontinued, but can regularly be found used on ebay.
 The E-P5 was replaced by the Olympus E-P7, while the E-M5 II was followed by the Olympus E-M5 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-M5 II Manual (free pdf) or the online Olympus E-P5 Manual.
+Further information on the features and operation of the E-M5 II and E-P5 can be found, respectively, in the Olympus E-M5 II Manual (free pdf) or the online Olympus E-P5 Manual.

 So what conclusions can be drawn?
 Is the Olympus E-M5 II better than the Olympus E-P5 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.